sistason/pluslife_companion/README.md

 ## Troubleshooting

 - if the first run wizard is on screen so the taskbar is not shown: you need to set a username+password in your image, so the first run wizard is skipped
+- currently, Chromium on Raspberry Pi 4 does not find its USB devices.
+Work in Progress.